Create a Foolproof System for Tracking Rental Property Expenses

 Now that you know what details to collect, you’ll need a way to sift and store the information.

-2) Create a Comprehensive Rental Property Expense Log
+2. Create a Comprehensive Rental Property Expense Log

 Building a running record of your rental income and expenses associated with the property management business is the best way to keep your costs clear and straightforward.
 Creating a log also avoids overwhelming paper shuffling when tax time rolls around.
-It's up to you how you organize the numbers, whether it's a fancy or simple system, but many property owners start with an easy spreadsheet with categories that match their needs.

-Our free guide for landlords offers helpful hints on how to sort and compile everything into a template, such as:
+Our free guide for landlords below offers helpful hints on how to sort and compile everything into a template, such as:

 - Rent amount